Azure/Industrial-IoT/docs/opc-publisher/readme.md

 #### Heartbeat and cyclic reading (Client side sampling)

 Some use cases require to publish data values in constant intervals.
 OPC Publisher has always supported a "heartbeat" option on the configured monitored node item.
 Heartbeat acts like a watchdog which fires after the heartbeat interval has passed and no new value has yet been received.
 It can be enabled by specifying the `HeartbeatInterval` key in an item's configuration.
-The interval is specified in milliseconds (but can also be specified as a timespan value):
+The interval is specified in milliseconds (but can also be specified as a Timespan value):

 ``` json
   "HeartbeatInterval": 3600,